 Autism & Learning Disabilities

-Hopethruhorses therapist Jo Corfield has trained with The Horse Boy method and works with individuals and groups.
+Hopethruhorses therapeutic facilitator Jo Corfield has trained with The Horse Boy method and works with individuals and groups.

 The time spent with the horses is sensory and experiential.